bahmutov/cypress-examples/docs/commands/aliasing.md

 Cypress v12 has introduced [chains of queries](https://glebbahmutov.com/blog/cypress-v12/) that are automatically retried.
 This has affected the behavior of the `.as` command.
 Imagine we have the following HTML snippet and the test confirming the text on the button.

+📺 Watch this example explained in the video [Cypress cy.as Alias Types: Query vs Static](https://youtu.be/JBlliSOWrtI).

 <!-- fiddle Static vs query type / query alias type -->

 ```html